arturo-source/learn-go-concurrency/README.md

 ## To do

-- I'd like to take a look are <https://go.dev/blog/pipelines> and <https://go.dev/talks/2012/concurrency.slide#1>.
+- I'd like to take a look are <https://go.dev/blog/pipelines>, <https://go.dev/talks/2012/concurrency.slide#1>, <https://go.dev/doc/articles/race_detector>.
 These are some important articles that I've found.
 - What is the best way to control errors?
 In channels you only send one type of data.

 ## Frequently asked questions